Habit is a cable; we weave a thread each day, and at last we cannot break it. ~Horace Mann

 This is especially important if you’ve been unsuccessful with adding habits to your life in the past.
 Starting with a really small habit will allow you to practice the method successfully before you tackle more difficult habits.

 Don’t try to tackle several new habits at once.
 Start with one habit and work on it until it becomes completely automatic before you begin working on another habit.
-This could take 6-weeks to 3 months depending on the difficulty of the habit.
+This could take six weeks to three months depending on the difficulty of the habit.
 Dividing your focus with several habits will undermine the likelihood of success with any of them.

-When you first begin a new habit, if it is something that takes time like meditating or walking, begin with doing your habit for 5 minutes only.
-This sounds too easy, but believe me, this 5-minute rule is really important.
+When you first begin a new habit, if it is something that takes time like meditating or walking, begin with doing your habit for five minutes only.
+This sounds too easy, but believe me, this five minute rule is really important.
 In the first week or two of your new habit, you are establishing the routine and fitting this new action into your life.

 Many of us don’t tell others when we begin a new habit because we don’t want to be embarrassed if we fail.
 But public accountability can be a great motivator.
 Announce your new habit on Facebook or other social media, or email all of your friends to let them know.
 Then create a daily system of reporting your progress to these people.